Published: July 7, 2022 – Thursday

 Cadmium LIMITS of interest

-FYI: How / why I came across this information in June of 2022
+FYI: How/ why I came across this information in June 2022

-While I was aware that new European legislation had been passed, outside of the concerns and European limits for Cadmium in chocolate – since the new limits were published I had not yet referenced it in any of my writing (to provide context for some of the level of Lead and Cadmium that I have found in various products).
-In June of 2022 I was researching / looking for some background data / studies to support my assertions that the Lead and Cadmium found in Primal Life Organics bentonite clay-based toothpaste were unsafe levels (I knew from my previous research on bentonite clay contamination the levels found were unsafe, but I wanted to find more peer reviewed science and regulatory standards to support my statements), and that’s when I came across the information I have linked above.
+While I was aware that new European legislation had been passed, outside of the concerns and European limits for Cadmium in chocolate, since the new limits were published I had not yet referenced it in any of my writing (to provide context for some of the level of Lead and Cadmium that I have found in various products).
+In June 2022, I was researching/ looking for some background data/ studies to support my assertions that the Lead and Cadmium levels found in Primal Life Organics bentonite clay-based toothpaste were unsafe (I knew from my previous research on bentonite clay contamination the levels found were unsafe, but I wanted to find more peer-reviewed science and regulatory standards to support my statements), and that’s when I came across the information I have linked above.

 Good work.
 Note that now the UK has left the EU these revised limits do not apply here.
 The LEAPP Alliance has written to our secretary of state for food etc. asking for us to match.